bast/talk-practical-software-licensing/slides.md

 # Why software licenses matter

-You find some great code or data that you want to reuse for your own publication.
+You find some great code that you want to reuse for your own publication.

 - This is good for the original author - you will cite them.
 Maybe other people who cite you will cite them.